 Mental Health and Addiction Services graduates work directly with diverse groups of clientele and consumers in a wide variety of human service and addiction treatment agencies.
 The associate courses of study can be completed on a full-time basis (5 semesters) or part-time with day and evening options available.
 The associate practicum (internship) portion of the curriculum provides 420 hours of supervised experience in human service agencies, behavioral health centers, schools, correctional facilities, and chemical dependency treatment centers.

-Students in thedegree program meet the academic requirements for registration as a Chemical Dependency Counselor Assistant - Phase I (CDCA) with the Ohio Chemical Dependency Professionals Board.
+Students in thedegree programs meet the academic requirements for application to the Ohio Chemical Dependency Professionals (OCDP) Board as a Chemical Dependency Counselor Assistant, Preliminary.

-While taking MHT 1101, you'll attend our Program Orientation session to learn about program admission requirements.
-The Mental Health and Addiction Services program requires a GPA of 2.00 or higher for enrollment in our limited enrollment classes.
+While taking MHT 1101, you'll attend our Mental Health and Addiction Services program orientation to learn about program OCD requirements.
+The Mental Health and Addiction Services programs require a GPA of 2.00 or higher for enrollment in our limited enrollment classes.

-Earn CEUs for license renewal: Our department also offers a variety of chemical dependency courses which address the continuing education needs of clinical practitioners and human service workers.
-Additionally, some of our courses are included in other Health Sciences academic programs.
+Earn CEUs for license renewal: Our department also offers a variety of chemical dependency courses which address the continuing education needs of clinical practitioners.
+Additionally, some of our courses are included in other Health Sciences academic programs:

 Job Market: Click on the following Occupational Outlook Handbook web site for an excellent description about: the nature of human service work, working conditions, employment, job outlook and earnings, related occupations, and additional information.